HidekiKawahara/worldGUItools/README.md

 [morphingSoundGenerator longer version with Japanese caption](https://youtu.be/5hHatrPrjuY)
 ### note
-Tentatively updated using 31/Dec/2022 version.
-Checked and added a missing component
+Tentatively updated using 25/May/2024 version.
+We will review and update code and usability by the end of May 2024.

-fixed bug